Friday, May 18, 2012

 research’, ‘practice-based research’, ‘practice-led research’, ‘practice-centered

-’, ‘studio-based research’ are more or less used synonymously.
+research’, ‘studio-based research’ are more or less used synonymously.
 For example

 Douglas et al (2000, p.2) points out that: